redhat-nfvpe/toad/README.md

 * slave_credentialsId
 * slave_label

-On a Red Hat system, subscription of slaves can be managed automatically if you pass the right credentials:
-* rhn_subscription_username
-* rhn_subscription_password
-* rhn_subscription_pool_id

 ## Example Override Variable File
 Many of the values can be found in your OpenStack RC file, which can typically be found in the _Access & Security_ section of the Horizon dashboard.